barbara42/Dar_One/docs/src/index.md

 the longer the run will take.

 To update the diagnostic write frequency, use the method [`update_diagnostic_freq`](@ref).
 The value it takes is in seconds, so to get output every month you would use 2592000.
 Every year would be 31104000.

 For now, `diagnostic_num` refers to which diagnostic you're changing. `Dar_One` output many diagnostic files that contain various info, but the most commonly used one is the `3d` file.
 This file contains all the tracer information, such as nutrient concentrations and plankton biomass.
 For `3d` the `diagnostic_num` is 1.

 ```
 month = 2592000
-update_diagnostic_freq(1, month, config_id)
+update_diagnostic_freq(config_obj, 1, month)
 ```
 The default frequency is to write to all diagnostics once a month.